 3. As the Device group of settings opens, select the Touchpad tab.

 4. Now check the top of this screen.
 You will find a confirmation message there that says you have a precision touchpad.
-If your device does not have a precision touchpad, this steps will not be applicable.
+If your device does not have a precision touchpad, this step will not be applicable.

 6. Under the gesture of your requirement, there is a drop down menu, click on it to assign a keyboard shortcut.
 Select “Custom Shortcut” from the available options.